Skip to content

 3. Verification (PM)

-The PM agent reviews the work and closes the task.
+The PM agent reviews the work and completes the task.

 bash